Pure spinors, intrinsic torsion and curvature in odd dimensions: Differential geometry of pure spinor fields

+An almost null structure $\mcN$ will also be referred to as a $\gamma$-plane distribution.
+The orthogonal complement $\mcN^\perp$ of $\mcN$ is a rank-$(m+1)$ subbundle of $\Tgt \mcM$ that contains $\mcN$.
+The bundle of all almost null structures on $(\mcM,g)$ will be denoted $\Gr_m (\Tgt \mcM, g)$.
+We can use the spin structure on $(\mcM,g)$ to identify an almost null structure as a projective pure spinor field, i.e.\ a spinor field defined up to scale and which is pure at every point.

-Now, the existence of a holomorphic projective pure spinor field $\langle \xi^A \rangle$ on $\mcM$, i.e. a (global) holomorphic section of $\Gr_m (\Tgt \mcM,g)$, with associated holomorphic distribution $\mcN$, is equivalent to a reduction of the structure group of the frame bundle of $\mcM$ to $P$, the parabolic Lie subgroup of $G:= \SO(2m+1,\C)$ stabilising $\langle \xi^A \rangle$, as described in section \ref{sec-algebra}.
-It is a standard result, e.g. \cites{Salamon1989,vCap2009} that one can construct holomorphic vector bundles from representations of $P$ or its Lie algebra $\prb$.
-Thus, if $\mfC$ is the irreducible $G$-module of tensors with Weyl symmetries, its associated vector bundle $\mcC := \mcF \mcM \times_G \mfC$ admits a filtration of $P$-invariant subbundles $\mcC^i := \mcF \mcM \times_P \mfC^i$, and similarly, to the associated graded $\prb$-modules $\gr(\mfC)$, $\g_0$-modules $\mfC_i$, and their irreducibles correspond associated graded vector bundles, and so on.
-Consequently, one can give pointwise algebraic characterisation of tensors on $\mcM$ in terms of irreducible $\prb$-modules, such as the ones defined in sections \ref{sec-algebra}, \ref{sec-curvature} and \ref{sec-intrinsic-torsion}, and we shall make use of the maps ${}^\mfF _\xi \Pi_i^j$, ${}^\mfA _\xi \Pi_i^j$ and ${}^\mfC _\xi \Pi_i^j$ to describe the curvature tensors as local sections of some $\prb$-invariant subbundles in the obvious way and notation.
+Now, let $[\xi^A]$ be a holomorphic projective pure spinor field on $\mcM$, i.e.\ a (global) holomorphic section of $\Gr_m (\Tgt \mcM,g)$, with associated holomorphic almost null structure $\mcN_\xi$ and orthogonal complement $\mcN_\xi^\perp$.
+This geometric data is equivalent to a reduction of the structure group of $\mathrm{F} \mcM$ to the stabiliser $P$ of $[\xi^A]$.
+The representation theory of $P$, or of its Lie algebra $\prb$, which we have described in sections \ref{sec-algebra}, \ref{sec-curvature} and \ref{sec-intrinsic-torsion}, gives rise to holomorphic vector bundles in the standard way as already explicated in \cite{Taghavi-Chabert2016}.
+In particular, the pointwise algebraic degeneracy of the curvature tensors will be expressed in terms of the maps ${}^\mfF _\xi \Pi_i^j$, ${}^\mfA _\xi \Pi_i^j$ and ${}^\mfC _\xi \Pi_i^j$ given in Appendix \ref{sec-inv-maps}.